Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 ### NASSA.yml (metadata)

-Metadata is contained in the "NASSA.yml" file, placed in the module's root directory, as exemplified in the templates.
+Metadata is contained in fields stored in the "NASSA.yml" file, placed in the module's root directory, as exemplified in the templates.

 To learn more about the YAML format, consult the [language website](https://yaml.org/), [Wikipedia entry](https://en.wikipedia.org/wiki/YAML), or any of the many tutorials available on the Web.

-You may consult the detailed specifications of each field in the [NASSA schema repository](https://github.com/Archaeology-ABM/NASSA-schema/blob/main/README.md#nassayml-fields) ([JSON file](https://github.com/Archaeology-ABM/NASSA-schema/blob/main/nassa-schema.json)).
+If new to the YAML format, keep in mind that the content and order of the fields are not prescribed by the format (similar to JSON).
+Some fields or field content will, however, be required by the validation step during module submission.
+Regarding the arrangement of fields, we recommend following the order in this guide, but templates or other modules already in the library may diverge from this recommendation.

-Notice that the order in which the fields are added to this file will not change its validity as a module (it will remain machine-readable).
-We recommend generally following the order given in NASSA schema and the templates to facilitate human readability.
-However, this default order might suffer changes in the future.
+If there are any doubts after following this guide, you can consult the detailed specifications of each field in the [NASSA schema repository](https://github.com/Archaeology-ABM/NASSA-schema/blob/main/README.md#nassayml-fields) ([JSON file](https://github.com/Archaeology-ABM/NASSA-schema/blob/main/nassa-schema.json)).

-The fields in "NASSA.yml" are:
+The fields in "NASSA.yml" are ordered thematically bellow (<b style="color: orange">&#9632;</b>: mandatory field):

-#### Identification and technical details:
+#### Module identification:

-- **id**: Module identification number.
+- **<b style="color: orange">id</b>**: Module identification number.
 Assigned when opening a submission.
-- **nassaVersion**: Latest version of the NASSA schema that applies to this module (NASSA.yml fields, directory and file structure).
+- **<b style="color: orange">nassaVersion</b>**: Latest version of the NASSA schema that applies to this module (NASSA.yml fields, directory and file structure).
-- **moduleType**: Whether an algorithm or a submodel (contain modules).
+- **<b style="color: orange">moduleType</b>**: Whether an algorithm or a submodel (contain modules).
-- **title**: Module name or title.
+- **<b style="color: orange">title</b>**: Module name or title.
 It must include a useful description of module.
-- **moduleVersion**: Current version identifier.
+- **<b style="color: orange">moduleVersion</b>**: Current version identifier.
 Defaults to "1.0.0" and should increase after every update.

 From the template "YEAR-Surname-000/NASSA.yml":
 ```